How To Remove Manganese From Water: Treatments, Removal, And More

 Chemical oxidation

 Chemical oxidation is a process that uses chemicals to remove dissolved contaminants from water.
-For example, chemical oxidation is effective at removing manganese from water, but it can be dangerous and should only be performed by trained professionals.
+For example, chemical oxidation effectively removes manganese from water, but it can be dangerous and should only be performed by trained professionals.

 Advantages